ThatGuyJacobee/ReviewR/README.md

 # ReviewR
 This was my A Level Computer Science Project.
 First time using C# as well as Microsoft's UWP platform for app development.
 Received an A* grade for my NEA project.
 The app consists of two main modules, the recommendation and review systems which were the main target during the application development.

+Note: Any API tokens have been reset and removed, replace them with your own.

 ---
 # Features